What is a CE mark? And what do you need to look out for?

 The second reason for using a CE mark is for consumer safety.
 When a consumer sees a CE mark on a product, he can assume that the product is good.
 It meets the health requirements, the safety requirements, the performance requirements and the environmental requirements.
 This offers protection to the consumer because he can assume that the product is good and works properly.

-Who is responsible for the CE mark?
+Who is responsible for the CE marking?

 When a product is produced in one of the EEA countries, the producer himself is responsible for placing the CE mark.
 The producer is also responsible for checking whether his or her product meets all European requirements.
 A producer assesses his own product but must have a report of this.
 If a producer does not consider it suitable to inspect his or her own product or if strict safety requirements apply, there is also the option of outsourcing.
 An independent third party then checks whether the product complies with all regulations.